villasv/aws-airflow-stack/README.md

 1. Why is there a `Dummy` subnet in the VPC?

-    There's no official support on CloudFormation for choosing in which VPC an RDS Instance is deployed.
-So the only alternatives are to let it live in the default VPC and use peering or to use DBSubnetGroup (which requires 2 subnets on different Availability Zones).
+    There's no official support on CloudFormation for choosing in which VPC a RDS Instance is deployed.
+The only alternatives are to let it live in the default VPC and communicate with peering or to use DBSubnetGroup, which requires associated subnets that cover at least 2 Availability Zones.

 ## Contributing

+> This project aims to be constantly evolving with newer features from Airflow and AWS tooling, as well as improving its design qualities and maintainability.
+Requests for Enhancement should be abundant and anyone is welcome to pick them up.
+>
 > Stacks can get quite opinionated.
-If you have a divergent fork, you may open a RFC issue and we will index it.
-> Hopefully this will help to build a diverse set of possible deployment models for various Airflow production needs.
+If you have a divergent fork, you may open a Request for Comments and we will index it.
+Hopefully this will help to build a diverse set of possible deployment models for various Airflow production needs.

 See the [contribution guidelines](/CONTRIBUTING.md) for details.